Michael A. Bogdan, MD, FACS Roger W. Cason, MD 2301 Plastic Surgery 2301 Westgate Plaza

 Tummy Tuck Recovery & Results

-The majority of the swelling resolves within 3 to 5 months.
+Majority of swelling resolves: 3 to 5 months

 Can I Combine a Tummy Tuck With Other Procedures?